-During the investigation, the Investigator will take reasonable steps to gather all relevant evidence from the parties, other witnesses, or other sources.
+During the investigation, the Investigator will take reasonable steps to gather all relevant evidence from the Parties, other witnesses, or other sources.
 The Investigator will document the steps taken to gather evidence, even when those efforts are not successful.
 Before finalizing the investigation, the Investigator will share with the Complainant and Respondent a preliminary investigation report, along with all relevant evidence gathered.
-Each party will be given a reasonable opportunity to respond to the preliminary investigation report and any attached evidence and ask questions.
+Each Party will be given a reasonable opportunity to respond to the preliminary investigation report and any attached evidence and ask questions.

-In matters where a hearing is not required (Track 3 cases)9, a final investigation report will be provided to the parties along with a notice of investigation outcome.
-The final investigation report will include a summary of the allegations, the investigation process, the preponderance of the evidence standard, a detailed description of the evidence considered, analysis of the evidence including relevant credibility evaluations, and appropriate findings.
+In matters where a hearing is not required (Track 3 cases), a final investigation report will be provided to the Parties along with a notice of investigation outcome.
+The final investigation report will include a summary of the allegations, the investigation process, the Preponderance of the Evidence standard, a detailed description of the evidence considered, analysis of the evidence including relevant credibility evaluations, and appropriate findings.
 Relevant exhibits and documents will be attached to the written report.
-The final investigation report will be attached to a notice of investigation outcome.
-The notice may be delivered to the parties electronically.
-If the notice includes a determination that the Policy was violated, the Title IX Coordinator/DHR Administrator will notify the campus student conduct administrator (where the Respondent is a student)/appropriate campus administrator (where the Respondent is a notice and provide a copy of the final investigation report.
+The final investigation report will be attached to a notice of investigation outcome and include the following: a summary of the allegations and the investigative process, that the Preponderance of the Evidence standard was employed, a summary of the findings of fact, a determination as to whether the Nondiscrimination Policy was violated, and if so, any Remedies to be afforded to the Complainant, and notice of Parties' right to appeal under these procedures.
+The notice may be delivered to the Parties electronically.
+If the notice includes a determination that the Policy was violated, the Title IX Coordinator/DHR Administrator will notify the campus student conduct administrator (where the Respondent is a student)/appropriate campus administrator (where the Respondent is an employee) of the investigation outcome and provide a copy of the final investigation report.